sl2902/credit_churn_prediction/README.md

 ## Objective

 The goal of this project was not so much to build a high performing prediction model than it was to build an end to end machine learning ops pipeline;
 the emphasis was less on feature engineering and hyperparameter tuning and more on model deployment, experimentation and tracking, monitoring and serving.
-Additionally, the other aspects of software engineering were also explored, such as: adding test cases, integration tests, quality checks and precommit hooks and github action.
+Additionally, the other aspects of software engineering were also explored, such as: adding test cases, integration tests, quality checks and precommit hooks and CI/CD via github action.

 ## MLOps pipeline